AxelRichter/poi-examples/README.md

     cd poi-examples
     mvn package -P copyDep

-After that the directory `poi-examples` contains the `poi-examples-1.0-SNAPSHOT.jar` in `poi-examples/target` and the dependency libraries in `poi-examples/lib`.
+After that the directory `poi-examples` contains the `poi-examples-1.0-SNAPSHOT.jar` in sub directory `target` and the dependency libraries are in `target/lib`.
 Thus:

     java -cp ./target/*;./target/lib/* arichter.examples.apache.poi.App